isaacnmm/pestpolicy-hugo2XX/content/posts/what-happens-when-you-squish-a-bed-bug/index.md

 steamers
 , or mechanical squashing.
 *When you squash a bed bug, it leaves bed bug eggs, a bloodstain plus a terrible odor. * *Bed bugs, like cooked pea or beans, will be easy to squash.
-But baby bed bugs will be easier to crash - when they've sucked blood.�*
+But baby bed bugs will be easier to crash - when they've sucked blood.*
-*You may squash or burst bed bugs with your fingers or shoe leaving behind a red stain from the host's blood.�*
+*You may squash or burst bed bugs with your fingers or shoe leaving behind a red stain from the host's blood.*

 ## Details: What Happens When You Squish a Bed Bug?
 When you squash a bed bug that has freshly fed from its host, it'll leave blood and bloodstains on your finger.
 Any bed bug that hasn't sucked blood for some time will have a hard shell - this means that it won't squash easily.